Prefix

-A prefix is an affix which is placed before the stem of a word.
+A prefix is an affix which is placed before the stem and before the suffix of a word.
 Particularly in the study of languages, a prefix is also called a preformative, because it alters the form of the word to which it is affixed.

 Prefixes, like other affixes, can be either inflectional, creating a new form of a word with the same basic meaning and same lexical category, or derivational, creating a new word with a new semantic meaning and sometimes also a different lexical category.
 Prefixes, like all affixes, are usually bound morphemes.

 English has no inflectional prefixes, using only suffixes for that purpose.
 Adding a prefix to the beginning of an English word changes it to a different word.
 For example, when the prefix un- is added to the word happy, it creates the word unhappy.

 The word prefix is itself made up of the stem fix (meaning "attach", in this case), and the prefix pre- (meaning "before"), both of which are derived from Latin roots.